 That’s what I also did in Oulu, and it worked just as well.

 The first stop of my Turku Retro Pub Crawl is the furthest out of town, and not a pub at all but Kakola, an upscale restaurant located in an old prison!
 Yes, better to start your night here than end up in one, right?

 To be clear, there is a bar here, and while for dinner (which is excellent) reservations are recommended, you can always just wander in and order a beer or wine and enjoy the bizarre ambiance.
 The prison brawls and gang tattoos of Finland’s most notorious prison have been replaced by white-tablecloths, romantic candles, and dinner jackets…Welcome to Kakola.

 Next, head back down the River Aura to Uusi Apteekki Pub, a genuine old pharmacy that merely has replaced the pills and tonics with dozens of beers, whiskeys, and ciders.
 Everything else remains exactly the same, down to the cash register and medicine drawers – though everything on offer here is more likely to make you feel worse rather than better the next morning!

-While this might have been the final stop of my night if you think you manage more just follow the crowds heading to any of the nearby nightclubs or upscale cocktail bars…Though none as quite as weird and bizarre as these spots, each of which deserved its own spot on any earnest list of things to do in Turku!
+While this might have been the final stop of my night, if you think you manage more, just follow the crowds heading to any of the nearby nightclubs or upscale cocktail bars…Though none as quite as weird and bizarre as these spots, each of which deserved its own place on any earnest list of things to do in Turku!

 While the Turku Food Walk is the best way to experience the exciting and contemporary food scene here – if you want to delve into traditional Finnish cuisine, the Turku Market Hall is your best bet!